The highest heavens belong to the Lord, but the earth He has given to man.

 We encourage the camp community to turn off lights and fans in cabins and activity areas.
 In our daily cabin inspection process, we take points off of a cabin’s score for lights left on.
 Occupancy sensor light switches and smart power strips are installed in key areas around camp, and we use daylight sensors on outdoor lights like the light illuminating our flagpole.

 About 10 years ago, we converted the majority of our lights around camp to compact fluorescent lamps, and when those burn out we are replacing them with LED bulbs.
 We also use rechargeable batteries in the cameras we send on all camp trips, and replace any appliances, water heaters, and plumbing fixtures with energy efficient models.

 Our web-based camp administration system has increased our operational efficiency and reduced paper waste by tracking attendance and camper progressions electronically, rather than using paper.
 The system has allowed our infirmary to go almost paper-free through electronic medication administration records, medical records, and electronic log and treatment charting.

 In the dining hall, campers quickly learn to, “Take what you want, but eat what you take.”
-Campers and staff are asked to be mindful about what they choose to put on their plates, to reduce what is put in the compost bin.
+Campers and staff are asked to be mindful about what they choose to put on their plates, in order to reduce what is put in the compost bin.
+We also advise campers to “table shop,” asking other tables for seconds on the food they have before returning to the kitchen window for another refilled serving platter.
 Kitchen oils are stored and picked up by a local biofuel company to be repurposed.
 Our Dining Hall uses real plates, bowls, cups, and utensils at meals.
 Trips take bowls and utensils, and boys take reusable water bottles.
 Our camp cookouts use completely compostable plates, flatware, and cups.
 And don’t forget the Cheerwine!
 We recycle the cans after our cookouts.
 Our produce is also sourced from a local food purveyor that reduces the carbon footprint of our food delivery, and supports local farmers.